decentraland/builder/README.md

 ## Asset packs

 Every asset you're able to place on your scene (from the builder sidebar) belongs to an asset pack.
-An asset pack is a json file which points to a collection of assets.
+An asset pack is a JSON file which points to a collection of assets.

 To populate the builder sidebar the front-end needs to fetch these asset packs from a remote server.
 This remote server is represented by the `REACT_APP_ASSETS_URL` environment variable.
 For example an asset pack might look like this: